brichard19/BitCrack/README.md

 -u, --uncompressed
     Search for uncompressed keys, can be used with -c to search compressed keys

+--compression MODE
+    Specify the compression mode, where MODE is 'compressed' or 'uncompressed' or 'both'

 --list-devices
     List available devices

+--stride NUMBER
+    Increment by NUMBER

+--share M/N
+    Divide the keyspace into N equal sized shares, process the Mth share

+--continue FILE
+    Save/load progress from FILE
 ```

 #### Examples

 The simplest usage, the keyspace will begin at 0, and the CUDA parameters will be chosen automatically
 ```